 The funds which are raised for the community come through what we call the LAF (LandOwners Access Fee).
 Every vehicle which enters the event must have purchased a LAF and they are given a sticker as proof of payment.
 Payment is made through the online booking system using either MPESA or CARD.
 The visitors bring their voucher number and present that on arrival and in an exchange are given the LAF sticker which they must display on the windscreen of the vehicle.

 - KES 10,000/- per vehicle for less than 6 seats in use

 - KES 20,000/- vehicles using between 6 – 12 seats

 - KES 30,000/- for vehicles with 13 or more seats in use.

 The total amount raised will depend on the number of vehicles which come to the event, so the amounts cannot be known for sure, but this is usually between KES 4,000,000/- and KES 4,500,000/-.

 The conservancy board along with the community will need to have agreed on what the funds raised will be used for and declare this to Rhino Ark before the monies are disbursed.
 Rhino Ark / Charge prefer that these funds are used for activities which benefit the area or community at large rather than individuals.

 The Rhino Charge is a nationally recognised event and receives wide local and international press coverage and exposure, this helps with exposure and awareness for the area and helps to promote tourism and recreational activities.
 In addition, we promote the sale of traditional beadwork and local crafts and encourage the women’s groups to sell their products at the entry gate.
-We assist with the provision of a tent and direct the visitors past these displays.
 Furthermore, the visitors do purchase sheep and goats from the local community for nyama choma.